What Castors are Best for Carpet?

 I need to lean forward to work.
 Is there a good chair for that ?

 Several of our chairs and stools feature tilt adjustment of the seat pan, especially for forward leaning sit-stand applications, such as for cashier seating or bench tasks.
-See our sit-stand stool, our padded sit-stand stool, or the variety of saddle stools for forward leaning applications.
+See our sit-stand stool, or the variety of saddle stools for forward leaning applications.

 What is the upper weight limit for chairs and stools?